iRNA-COSI/APAeval/execution_workflows/CSI-UTR/README.md

 ### Data download
-CSI-UTR requires provided in [CSI-UTR github repo](https://github.com/UofLBioinformatics/CSI-UTR/tree/master/CSI-UTR_v1.1.0/data)

-CSI-UTR also requires exactly two distinct conditions to be provided as inputs.
+CSI-UTR requires exactly two distinct conditions to be provided as inputs.
 Furthermore,  at least two replicates need to be provided per condition otherwise the tool errors out.
 The test data provided in APAeval only has one replciate per condition.
-As such, additional test datasets of two distinct conditions and two replicates per condition are provided [here]()
+As such, additional test datasets of two distinct conditions and two replicates per condition are provided [here](https://drive.google.com/drive/folders/16BXeJIencg14K8XU5tiYh_XUQhneq-zg?usp=sharing).

+Additionally, CSI-UTR annotation and bed files have to be downloaded.
+In the same folder above, there are folders called annotations and locations that contain CSI annotation and bed files needed to run the tool for Mm10 genome, the genome used for APAeval test data.

+Hence, to run CSI-UTR with APAeval test data, download all the folders and files in the folder above and place them under a data/ folder in CSI-UTR working directory.

+CSI-UTR is compatible with the following genomes: Hg38, Mm10, Rn6, and Rn6_extended.
+For each genome, CSI annotation and bed files are required to be downloaded from [CSI-UTR github repo](https://github.com/UofLBioinformatics/CSI-UTR/tree/master/CSI-UTR_v1.1.0/data).

 ### Input & pre-processing
 An example sample sheet is available at `samplesheet_example_files.csv`.
 Each row in the samplesheet has four
 columns: